lts-beratung/standup-boy/readme.md

 ```
 $ standup-boy --help
     Usage
-		standup-boy [--path | -p | --project projectName]
+        standup-boy [options]

+    Options
+      --log  [--from date] Get a log of the messages sent.
+Specify the date from wich to retrieve te messages on with --from date
+      --path -p Get the path to the configuration file (read-only).
+      --project projectName Specify the name of the project you want to send the message to.

     Examples
         $ standup-boy
         ?
 What did I accomplish yesterday?
 Something!
         ?
 What will I do today?
 Something Else!
         ?
 What obstacles are impeding my progress?
 Any info I need or want to share?
 Not much...

-		:triumph: **`What did I accomplish yesterday`**
+        :triumph: **\`What did I accomplish yesterday\`**
         Something!
-		:scream_cat: **`What will I do today`**
+        :scream_cat: **\`What will I do today\`**
         Something Else!
-		:cry: **`What obstacles are impeding my progress?
-Any info I need or want to share?`**
+        :cry: **\`What obstacles are impeding my progress?
+Any info I need or want to share?\`**
         Not much...
         Copied the result to the clipboard!

-	Options
-		--log Display the message history.
-		--path -p Get the path to the configuration file (read-only).
-		--project Specify the name of the project you want to send the message to.
+        $ standup-boy --log --from "Mon Oct 19 2019"
+        Mon Oct 21 2019 21:21:09 GMT+0200 (Central European Summer Time)
+        [
+            "Did some cool stuff!",
+            "Work on some awesome stuff!",
+            "The coffee machine has run out of coffee!"
+        ]
 ```

 ## Configuration